Roberts Eidemanis: Red Army career

 In December 1917, he participated in the suppression of the junker uprising in Irkutsk.
 In May 1918, he led battles against the Czechoslovak corps in the Omsk region, and later led several Siberian partisan units.
 At the beginning of 1919, Eidemanis commanded the 16th Rifle Division on the Don Front in the battles against General Krasnov, then as the commander of the 41st, later the 46th Rifle Division, he fought against Anton Denikin's troops.
 In 1920, Eidemanis commanded the 13th Army in the battles against Pyotr Wrangel's army.
 The army under his command played a decisive role in the defense of the key to Crimea, the Kakhovka bridgeheads.
 In 1921, Eidemanis was appointed deputy commander of the Ukrainian and Crimean war zone.
 There, together with Mikhail Frunze, he led the fight against Nestor Makhno's units in Ukraine.

-After the end of the civil war in 1924, he was appointed commander of the Siberian War District, and from 1925 to 1932, Eidemanis worked as the head and commissar of the Military Academy named after Frunze.
-In 1932, Eidemanis became a member of the Revolutionary War Council and the chairman of the Central Council of Aviation Chemistry (Осоавиахим).
+After the end of the civil war in 1924, he was appointed commander of the Siberian Military District, and from 1925 to 1932, Eidemanis worked as the head and commissar of the Frunze Military Academy.
+In 1932, Eidemanis became a member of the Revolutionary Military Council and the chairman of the Central Council of the Osoaviakhim paramilitary organization.